Tarsiciosh/EssentialFeed/NOTES.md

 - rename to test_emptyList and helper emptyList "EMPTY_LIST_light" "EMPTY..", [Cellcontroller]
 - move the test_feedWithErrorMessage (repeat the procedure) listWithError, "LIST_WITH"
 [extract shared ListViewController snapshot tests]
-- the idea is to test drive the mew UI with the snapshot tests
+- the idea is to test drive the new UI with the snapshot tests
-- EssentialFeediOSTests/Image Comments UI/ImageCommentsSnapshotTests (below Shared UI)
+- create EssentialFeediOSTests/Image Comments UI/ImageCommentsSnapshotTests (below Shared UI)
 - copy test_feedWithContent -> listWithComments
 - sut.display(comments())
 - copy the makeSUT and feedWithContent (rename to comments)
-- instead of returning an ImageStub we can return CellController
+- instead of returning an ImageStubs we can return CellControllers
-- replace ImageStubs array with ImageCommentCellController
+- replace ImageStubs array with CellController
-model: ImageCommentViewModel( message: use the same, date: "1000 year ago", username: "a long long long username"
+model: ImageCommentViewModel( message: ""The East Side ..", date: "1000 year ago", username: "a long long long username"
-- create other with "East dise... " "10 day ago" "a username"
+- create other with ""East Side Gallery.. " "10 day ago" "a username"
 - "nice" "1 hour ago" "a."
-- create EssentialFeediOS/Image Comments UI/Controllers (below Shared UI) /ImageCellController
+- create EssentialFeediOS/Image Comments UI(below Shared UI)/Controllers/ImageCommentCellController
-- public class (import EssentialFeed) init model keep a reference to the model
+- public class (import EssentialFeed) conforming to CellController, init model keep a reference to the model
 - return an empty cell to avoid compile error
 - "IMAGE_COMMENTS_light" "IMAGE_COMMENTS_dark"
 - what about the storyboard? -> "ImageComments"
-- create Image Comments UI/Views/ (below controllers) /ImageComments
+- create Image Comments UI/Views/ (below controllers) /ImageComments.storyboard
 - copy the Feed storyboard (it is hard to do it - but there is a trick) copy and paste the xml content (using diff button)
 - remove the cell
 - change assert to record
 - copy the snapshot to EssentialFeediOSTests/Image Comments UI/snapshots
 - don't like the fact that the record is not failing when run again
 - in XCTCase ... func record ... do {..
 XCTAssert("Record succeded - use `assert` to compare the snapshot from now on.")}
-[add... ] (only the )
+[add XCTFail to remind us to call assert after recording a snapshot]
 - in ImageCommentsCellController return a ImageCommentCell
 - create ImageCommentCell (copy from FeedImageCell)
 - need three labels massageLabel, usernameLabel, dateLabel